 Great marketing messages will reinforce trust to your audience.

 - Use a spokesperson that your audience trusts.
 (AKA celebrity endorsements)

 - Use relatable people in your advertising (testimonials from current clients)

 - Use research from reputable institutions

 - Build a reputation so that your logo speaks for itself (see Apple)

 - Include people in your advertising with whom your target audience will empathize

 Logos – Logic, Reason, and Evidence

 Hopefully, it’s not too hard to come up with a logical reason why customers would choose your business.
-Typically, we see business relying TOO heavily on this mode of persuasion.
-“We’re cheaper!”
+Typically, we see businesses relying TOO heavily on this mode of persuasion; “We’re cheaper!”
 “We’re better!”
 “We’re faster!”